Hay fever: how to support it naturally

 • Impaired histamine breakdown due to low DAO enzyme activity

-6 ways to support hay fever naturally
+7 ways to support hay fever naturally

 If you suffer from these symptoms, it’s totally understandable to want a quick fix.
 While antihistamines can help with short-term relief, they’re not actually addressing the underlying reason why you get hay fever in the first place.
-And they can come with some side effects like headaches, dry mouth, stomach upset and drowsiness.
+And they can come with some unwanted effects like headaches, dry mouth, stomach upset and drowsiness.

 1. Load up on anti-inflammatory foods